data301-2020-winter2/course-project-group_1002/README.md

 ## Describe your topic/interest in about 150-200 words

-{Add your stuff here}
+(ideas in point form)
+1. Determining the common elements in popular songs
+2. Differences between popular songs for each decade/year
+3. Analysis of evolving music taste
+4. Music trends and the general climate of the year/decade + popularity of a specific instrument?
+5. Prediction of music trends

 ## Describe your dataset in about 150-200 words

 (Draft)
-1. Who: The dataset is from Kaggle and is collected by Yama Erne Ay, a Data Scientist from Berlin.
-2. What: The data contains the audio features of over 1.75 million songs released between 1921 and 2021.
-It has a lot of numerical variables such as I’d, acoustic ness, popularity, years, and so on; and it has categories such as key, artists, release_date, and name.
-3. When and Why: The dataset was first published in May 2021, and it aims as bringing fun to young people.
-4. How: The dataset is collected from Spotify Web API.
+The Spotify dataset has been obtained from Kaggle, and is a courtesy of Yamac Eren Ay, a Data Scientist from Berlin.
+It contains data on audio features of more than 175,000 songs released in between 1921 and 2021 collected using the Spotify Web API.
+The noteworthy features include acousticness, danceability, energy, popularity, tempo, and speechiness.
+In addition, songs are categorised by key, artists, release date, and name.
+The ‘id’ field uniquely identifies the observations.

+This dataset has been created to serve the scientific exploration of the evolution in music tastes.

 ## Team Members

-- Person 1: one sentence about you!
-- Person 2: one sentence about you!
+- Mona Huang: one sentence about you!
+- Paula Wong-Chung: I am a Computer Science major passionate about Mathematics.
-- Shaohua Jiang: I am a third-years student studying Mathematics.
+- Shaohua Jiang: I am a third-year student studying Mathematics.

 ## References